-As part of our production process of Rickettsia and Bartonella, we completely remove all traces of the Vero cells where they are grown.
-The reason we remove the rest of the Vero cells is that a lot of times the cells react with the patient's serum, creating a fluorescence that can be misinterpreted as positives.
-By removing the Vero cells, we are eliminating the possibility of false positives, and this is actually an advantage of our slides over the other of commercial brands.
+As part of our production process of Rickettsia and Bartonella, we completely remove all traces of the Vero cells where they are grown in order to increase the specificity of these products.
+In most cases, the patient's serum reacts with the Vero cell remnants creating fluorescence that can be interpreted as a positive reaction.
+By eliminating these remains, we minimize the possibility of false positives.
+This is actually an advantage of our products over those of the competition.

-Such a problem could indicate desiccation of the globulin.
-Ensure that the incubation of the 20ul of sample and globulin takes place in a humid chamber.
-Please check that the washing step is being performed correctly.
-Some samples can present prozone, however these are very rare cases and only happen in samples with very high titers.
+This problem could indicate desiccation of the globulin.
+Please make sure that the incubations of the sample and globulin take place in a humid chamber.
+The washing step should also be checked in order to make sure that it has been carried out correctly.
+On the other hand, some samples may present prozone effect, however these cases are very rare and occur only in sera with very high titers.

-The evaluaton of the immunological response to Chlamydia, such as measured in the MIF technique, must be carried out over the three Chlamydia species simultaneously.
+The evaluation of the immunological response to Chlamydia, using the MIF technique, must be carried out over the three Chlamydia species simultaneously.
 This is a way of controlling cross reactivity; the differential responses to the three Chlamydia species will render the final diagnosis.
-Therefore the kit may be used to detect responses to any of the species.
-The positive control is positive for the 3 Chlamydias.
+Therefore, the kit may be used to detect responses to any of the species.
+The positive control is positive for the three species.